rshk/www.hackzine.org/content/2011-09-11_automatically-build-sphinx-documentation.rst

 ########################################

 :date: 2011-09-11 05:18:00
-:tags: Bash, documentation, Python, Sphinx
+:tags: bash, documentation, python, sphinx
 :category: Development

 This is a short bash script I wrote in order to automatically build the HTML